 You’ll need to have a long long list of keywords in order to boil it down to the golden nuggets.
 This tool will help you generate lots of terms (as it claims, “infinite”), and it's up to you to pick out the best ones.

-How to Evaluate the Potential for Your Existing Keywords
+How to Evaluate Your Existing Search Terms and Keywords

-To find out how to answer to these questions, we spoke with Dan Petrovic, Australia’s best-known name in SEO and the director of DEJAN marketing.
+To find out how to answer these questions, we spoke with Dan Petrovic, one of Australia’s best-known name in SEO and the director of DEJAN marketing.
 Here's what he recommends:

 This exercise is about predicting how many extra clicks an increase in rank would bring for a particular keyword.
 You may have seen clickthrough rate (CTR) studies such as this one in the past, but they’re anecdotal at best because every website is different.

-I recommend you start by defining averages specific to your own website before working out click scenarios in different ranking positions.
-Once you know what your averages are for search queries, CTRs, and position, you can start creating ranking scenarios for each keyword (e.g. if I move from position 10 to position 9 I will receive 12 extra clicks based on site CTR averages?).
+We recommend you start by defining averages specific to your own website before working out click scenarios in different ranking positions.
+Once you know what your averages are for search queries, CTR, and position, you can start creating ranking scenarios for each keyword (e.g., if I move from position 10 to position 9 I will receive 12 extra clicks based on site CTR averages?).
 Be mindful though: If a keyword over- or under-performs compared to the site CTR average, you may need to adjust the expectation for its growth accordingly.

 Here is how you can export your keywords and uncover these key metrics:

 1) Log in to Google’s Search Console, navigate to the "Search Analytics" page under the "Search Traffic" header, and select the widest date range available on your website.
 This is typically 90 days.